josedv82/EPV_NBA_Dashboard/README.md

 # EPV Dashboard
-A minimal app visualize Expected Possession Value (EPV) in the NBA.
+A minimal app to visualize Expected Possession Value (EPV) in the NBA.

 ***